Delivering

 Asset Protection Trusts

-Domestic Asset Protection Trusts (DAPTs) – available only in a small number of states, including South Dakota – are a formidable planning strategy that legally shields assets from third-party liability (including spouses in a divorce proceeding) and lawsuits while permitting settlors (the person establishing the trust) to retain some control over the trust assets and enjoy a discretionary benefit during their lifetime.
+Domestic Asset Protection Trusts (DAPTs) – available exclusively in a handful of jurisdictions, including South Dakota – are a formidable planning strategy that legally shields assets from third-party liability (including spouses in a divorce proceeding) and lawsuits while permitting settlors (the person establishing the trust) to retain some control over the trust assets and enjoy a discretionary benefit during their lifetime.

 Asset Protection: Bringing Together Domestic and Offshore Strategies

-South Dakota Codified Law (SDCL) § 55-3-47 provides a mechanism to have both domestic and offshore asset protection within one trust instrument.
-By combining the power of these asset protection strategies in one trust instrument, South Dakota law renders the debate over domestic versus offshore asset protection moot and gives settlors an easy to understand and compelling option for obtaining asset protection.
+As the U.S. continues to emerge as an asset protection “haven” globally, South Dakota law offers a unique opportunity to integrate both domestic and offshore asset protection within a single trust instrument, thereby providing a solution that brings the “best of both worlds.”
+By combining the power of these asset protection strategies in one trust instrument, South Dakota law effectively resolves the debate surrounding domestic versus offshore asset protection, presenting settlors with a clear and compelling option for obtaining asset protection.
 For additional information on this asset protection planning technique, we encourage you to read this article, Domestic and Offshore Asset Protection: The Best of Both Worlds.

 For more information on Domestic Asset Protection Trusts, call (605) 224-9189 or contact us online.